8 Essential Recruitment Metrics You Should Be Using

 In a world where business is increasingly competitive, leveraging the most effective recruitment practices is critical to any organisation’s success.
 Here are eight metrics recruitment leaders can know and measure to secure the best talent for their companies.

-1. Application completion rate
+1. Application completion rate during recruitment

 Tracking the application completion rate will help you understand how well you have designed your hiring process.
 The candidate experience should be pleasant enough to encourage qualified candidates to complete your application and commit to working with you.